 Historic Sites | Historic Hudson Valley

-Orange County, one of the ten counties in the Historic Hudson Valley is located in the mid-Hudson Valley, on the west side of the Hudson River.
-Orange borders Ulster County on it's northern border and Rockland County on its southern border.
-Visit Orange and find several Historic Sites and Historic Battlefields of the American Revolution.
-Learn about Fort Montgomery in the American Revolution, the Historic Trail of 1777 & 1779 in the American Revolution, and West Point, whose role in history dates back to the Revolutionary War.
+Ulster County, one of the ten counties in the Historic Hudson Valley is located in the mid-Hudson Valley, on the west side of the Hudson River.
+Ulster borders Greene County on it's northern border and Orange County on its southern border.
+Visit Ulster where you'll find several Historic Sites and Historic Districts, including the Stockade Historic District and the historic community of Huguenot Street.

 The Historic Hudson Valley has been designated a National Heritage Area extending from Albany in the upper-Hudson Valley to northern New York City, just south of Westchester County in the lower-Hudson Valley.
 This area contains a rich collection of nationally significant cultural and historical sites that are set against the beautiful landscapes of the valley.
 The period from the Revolutionary War to the Civil War is well represented.

 The Historic Hudson Valley abounds with the history of a new nation.
 Visit historic sites where much of American history was born.
-Experience history as it was lived in the homes of presidents, signers of the Declaration of Independence, and leaders of industry that shaped much of America.
-Go back in time to the American Revolutionary War and walk the battleground in Fort Montgomery, where American patriots lived and fought during the American Revolution.
+See historic homes and estates.
+Experience history as it was lived in the homes of presidents, signers of the Declaration of Independence, and leaders of industry.
+Go back in time to the American Revolutionary War and walk the battlegrounds that American patriots walked and fought for during the American Revolution.

 Plan an educational vacation in the Hudson Valley.
-Find many fun things to do with kids while experiencing history in the Hudson Valley.
-For the best family vacation, visit the Historic Hudson Valley.
-Spend your days exploring history, natural beauty, and art as interpreted and painted by the Hudson River School of Artists.
+Find many fun things to do while experiencing history in the Hudson Valley.
+For the best vacation, visit the Historic Hudson Valley.
+Fill your days with history, natural beauty, and art as interpreted and painted by the Hudson River School of Artists.
 Relax in the breathtaking landscapes that are part of the inherent beauty of the valley.

 The Historic Hudson Valley, comprised of ten counties, is generally referenced as three geographic areas: the lower-Hudson Valley, mid-Hudson Valley, and upper-Hudson Valley.
 These counties all bank the Hudson River on either the east or west side of the river.
 The Hudson River runs through five counties to the east and five counties to the west of the river, as seen in this Hudson River Valley Map.